 - mentioned above, the listed factors are modelled on provisions already in force in South Australia, Western Australia and Tasmania, and recommended by the NSWLRC. - The recommendation provides that evidence of sexual activity is not admissible to support an inference that the complainant is the type of person who is likely to have consented to the sexual activity that forms the subject matter of the charge.
 A provision of this kind was recommended by the NSWLRC. - The recommendation includes a provision that in assessing the distress, humiliation and embarrassment that might be experienced by the complainant in giving evidence about prior sexual activities, the court must take account of the age of the person and the number and nature of questions to be put to that person.
 A provision of this kind is included in the Tasmanian Evidence Act 2001.
 369 - 4.68 The provision does not allow the admission of sexual activity simply on the grounds that the evidence casts doubt on the 'credibility' of the complainant.
 Professor Bob Williams' submission commented that he agreed with the thrust of the recommendation but that 'there may be cases where the evidence does have substantial relevance to credit and should be admitted'.
 The Commission's view is that this provision is often used to justify questioning of the complainant on issues which have little or no relevance to the question in issue at trial.
 If the evidence is genuinely relevant to a fact in issue the Court will have the discretion to allow its admission.
 This is consistent with the legislation in Western Australian and Tasmania.
-The state of the complainant of the complainant of the evidence is genuinely relevant to a fact in issue the Court will have the discretion to allow its admission.
 This is consistent with the legislation in Western Australian and Tasmania.